VML-lambda/NHVC/README.md

 ```

 To test the model, we used the [DIV2K valid dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/) and [UVG dataset](https://ultravideo.fi/dataset.html).
+We release the our [model checkpoint](https://drive.google.com/drive/folders/1-8dk7wb_V7ag7FTBg71VbVoXBFZayXZ4)  which you can download.

 ## Parameters
 The `config.py` file contains several parameters that influence different stages of the process.
 Below is a detailed explanation of each parameter and its usage: